theo-armour/2021/pages/media/media-diet.md

 *   https://www.openculture.com/
 *   https://daily.jstor.org/

 > JSTOR Daily is an online publication that contextualizes current events with scholarship.
-Drawing on the richness of JSTORÃ¢â‚¬â„¢s digital library of more than 2,000 academic journals, thousands of monographs, and other materials, JSTOR Daily stories provide backgroundÃ¢â‚¬â€historical, scientific, literary, political, and otherwiseÃ¢â‚¬â€for understanding our world.
+Drawing on the richness of JSTORÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢s digital library of more than 2,000 academic journals, thousands of monographs, and other materials, JSTOR Daily stories provide backgroundÃƒÂ¢Ã¢â€šÂ¬Ã¢â‚¬Âhistorical, scientific, literary, political, and otherwiseÃƒÂ¢Ã¢â€šÂ¬Ã¢â‚¬Âfor understanding our world.
 All of our stories contain links to free, publicly accessible research on JSTOR.
-WeÃ¢â‚¬â„¢re proud to publish articles based in fact and grounded by careful research and to provide free access to that research for all of our readers.
-YouÃ¢â‚¬â„¢ll find those free JSTOR resources marked with a little Ã¢â‚¬Å“JÃ¢â‚¬Â icon that looks like this:
+WeÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢re proud to publish articles based in fact and grounded by careful research and to provide free access to that research for all of our readers.
+YouÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢ll find those free JSTOR resources marked with a little ÃƒÂ¢Ã¢â€šÂ¬Ã…â€œJÃƒÂ¢Ã¢â€šÂ¬Ã‚Â icon that looks like this: